Dining A to Z

 P. Pinehurst Brewing Company (Pinehurst) — One of the area’s most recent additions stands a pleasant walk from Pinehurst Resort & Country Club on the site of the long-ago shuttered Village Power House.
 Today, the building features a 10-barrel microbrewery.
 An observation platform overlooking the brewhouse is a focal point of the taproom, while a bar, a beer garden and an all-seasons patio complement the dining room.

 Q. Que (Throughout the Sandhills) — Moore County offers plenty of viable options for some tasty barbecue.
 Stubbs & Son BBQ in Carthage, Dickey’s Barbecue Pit in Southern Pines and Smithfield’s Chicken ‘N Bar-B-Q in Southern Pines, just to name a few.
-Of course, one of the area’s most renowned, the Pik n Pig in Carthage, recently suffered a massive fire.
-Thankfully no one was injured and we are thrilled to hear they are planning to rebuild this Sandhills classic!
+Of course, one of the area’s most renowned, the Pik n Pig in Carthage, recently back after suffering a massive fire.

 S. SoPies NY-style Pizzeria (Southern Pines) – Bellisimo!
 A true slice of New York here in the Sandhills since 1991, SoPies has some of the region’s best pizza.
 Nonna’s is just like your own grandma would make if she were Italian — a thin style Sicilian pie with garlic butter, mozzarella cheese, and homemade Marinara.
 Calzones, subs, and white pies are all on the menu here at this authentic Italian haunt.
 Other favorite “S” destinations are Scott’s Table and the Sly Fox Pub, both in Southern Pines.